Simonstown, False Bay

 Some people love it, others hate it: winter.
-Being from The Netherlands winter in the Cape cannot be compared to winter up North.
+Being from The Netherlands winter in Cape Town cannot be compared to winter up north.
 Sure, the temperature occasionally drops below zero degrees and we do get some snow in the mountains, but overall the winters are rather mild and (if we are lucky) bring some much needed rain.
 In between all that, you can expect sunny skies and a pleasant 18-ish degrees.
 And even better, with winter comes amazing diving and that is exactly what we have been having in False Bay over the last two months.

 As for most diving destinations, the wind plays a large factor in how the conditions underwater will be and False Bay is not different.
 In general it can be stated that summer winds (from the southeast) are less favourable for the area of Simonstown in False Bay as it can strongly decrease the visibility in this part of the bay.
 However, we are lucky to have more options like Gordon’s Bay on the other sides of False Bay or the more chilly Atlantic side, which clean up in summer.
 Simonstown is by far the place to be in winter – due to mostly a north-northwesterly wind blowing – which means amazing visibility and an often flat ocean.
 So even for those who dislike winter – including myself – the great diving makes up for it by far.